Bowl of cucamelons with vines.

 A Trellis is a structured construction of light wooden or metal bars.
 It is mainly used to support climbing plants or vines.
 In the case of a Cucamelon, you will need a trellis.
 This is to provide the support the plant needs as it grows.

-On the other hand, Cucamelons only require a small amount of space to grow successfully.
-A container could already be enough.
-But we only want to ensure that our first try will succeed.
-So, a trellis would be most recommended.
+On the other hand, Cucamelons require only a small amount of space to grow successfully.
+A container could already be enough, but we want to ensure our first try will succeed, so a trellis would be most recommended.

 To start with, you could directly plant the seeds.
 It is as simple as that!
 The only thing you need to ensure is the space between seeds.
-You could plant the side of the seed by side for them to share a trellis.
+You could plant the side of the seed by side so they can share a trellis.

 Ideally, the measurement in between planting seeds should be 6 inches.
 From there, the plants will grow approximately 3 to 5 feet high.